-Please call the box office to make your reservations.
-Tickets are sold on a first come, first served basis.
+Please call the box office at 910.521.6361 to make group reservations.
+Tickets are sold on a first-come, first-served basis.
 Please provide the name of the school, contact person and number of students and chaperones.
 One chaperone ticket is complimentary with the purchase of ten student tickets.
 Any reservation not canceled one week prior to the performance will be billed to the school.

 On Stage for Youth series is sponsored by Robeson Pediatrics

 Cherokee Warriors of AniKituhwa